pyhys/minimalmodbus/docs/develop.rst

 `````````````````````
 Test links on the Sourceforge and PyPI pages.
 If adjustments are required
 on the PyPI page, log in and manually adjust the text.
 This might be for
-example parsing problems with the ReSTR text (allows no Sphinx-specific constructs).
+example parsing problems with the ReST text (allows no Sphinx-specific constructs).

 Generate Windows installer